-How to Hold a Champagne Bottle to Open It
+How to Hold a Champagne Bottle When Opening It

 Before you start, keep in mind that sparkling wines are under pressure, when you handle the wine, keep the cork pointed in a clear direction, away from your face, other people’s faces, windows or fragile objects.
 Read our feature on "How Sparkling Wine and Champagne Are Made" to learn more about how these wines are pressurized.